uksystems/uksystems.github.io/workshop/2020/index.md

 on how we design, build, operate and use large-scale computing systems, it's in scope.

-<b> Due to COVID-19 disruption, we are running the UK Systems Research Challenges Workshop as a virtual seminar series.
-Please see program below. </b>
+**Due to COVID-19 disruption, we are running the UK Systems Research Challenges Workshop as a virtual seminar series.
+Please see program below.**

 ## Virtual Seminar Series

 ### 25th November 2020, 14:00-15:30